nilmtk/nilm_metadata/README.md

 NILM Metadata aims to provide:

-* a schema for describing:
+### A schema for describing:

 * domestic appliances
   * a controlled vocabulary for appliance names and categories
   * a list of time periods when each appliance was active
   * each appliance can contain any number of components (e.g. a light fitting can contain multiple lamps and a dimmer)
   * prior knowledge about the distribution of variables such as:
     * on power
     * on duration
     * usage in terms of hour per day
     * appliance correlations (e.g. that the TV is usually on if the games console is on)
 * electricity meters (whole-home and individual appliance meters)
   * a controlled vocabulary for measurements
   * wiring hierarchy of meters
 * a mapping of which appliances are connected to which meters

+### A database of appliance types and specific makes and models

+* standard properties and priors for each appliance
+* valid additional properties for each appliance

+### Further details

 NILM Metadata uses [JSON Schema](http://json-schema.org/) to define the syntactic elements of the schema and then uses a simple but